ExaESM-WP4/Containers-for-Scientific-Computing/06_singularity.md

 INFO:    Build complete: hello-from-macos.sif
 ```

-Doing the Singularity build on your local machine has the advantage of transfering a much smaller file!
+Doing the Singularity build on your local machine has the advantage of transfering a much smaller file, though.
-(Because the Docker layer structure is collapsed during conversion and SIF files are compressed.)
+(Because the Docker layer structure is collapsed during conversion and SIF files itself are compressed.)

 ```
 $ ls -lh